 Finally, hot glue moss and paper flower stickers around the bunny’s head to create an adorable flower crown.
 This is my favorite part of this bunny!

-And that is all you have to do to make a beautiful Vintage Paper Mache Bunny for your spring or Easter decor!
+And that is all you have to do to make a beautiful DIY Paper Mache Bunny for your spring or Easter decor!

 This easy project is one that you can leave out until summer!
 It’s not overly Easter, so you can pass it off a little longer than some other decorations.